jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 Booth (2011) summarizes Chip and Dan Heath’s best practices for powerful messages, which they organize as an acronym (SUCCESs) but I present here differently:

-- get attention, hold interest: **UNEXPECTED, STORIES,** clearly relevant, clearly actionable
+- get attention, hold interest: **UNEXPECTED, STORIES**
 - facilitate comprehension: **SIMPLE, CONCRETE**
 - appeal and persuade: **CREDIBLE, EMOTIONAL**

+Also:

+- clearly relevant, clearly actionable ("WIIFM/what's in it for me principle")

 ## 2.3.
 A miscellany of advice and insights